East-Middle-Hack-Club/records/policies.md

 8. Members will also be held to the standards and rules of the Sioux City Community School District School Board Policies.
 9. Members will also be held to the standards and rules of the Sioux City Community School District's Parent/Guardian and Student Handbook of the current school year.
 10. Members must be working on club involved activities, practicing coding, working on a coding related project, working on a hardware project, working on a hardware project, or studying hardware, software, or cybersecurity.
+11. Directions and orders given by club administrators shall be taken seriously and must be followed.
+If a problem is had with a direction from one leader, speak to another club leader/administrator.
 ## Strike System/Policy
 ###### The following policy should be used in order from step 1 to 4 to handle violations of policies.
 Strikes do not expire.
 1. Warning